Climbing Seven Summits anchors wounded veteran reservist

 First of three parts Ale Bugaro is listening to her new client's uncertainty about seeking therapy for her depression and anxiety.
 The client just isn't sure it will work.
 Besides, the woman tells Bugaro, she's already paid a witch doctor $500 to chase the devil out of her.

-Blacks were disproportionately stopped and more likely to be asked for consent for vehicle searches during traffic stops in 2013 in Elgin, but police say there is no indication that's due to racial profiling.
+Blacks were disproportionately stopped and more likely to be asked for consent for vehicle searches during traffic stops in 2013 in Elgin, according to a Daily Herald analysis of the most recent Illinois Traffic Stop Study.

 A referee from a family of referees, he has developed an appreciation for football that transcends the rules he is empowered to enforce.